solidi/latestver/README.md

 If the latest version doesn't fix the issue, encourage a fix-forward mentality.
 That's how the latest version works.
 The latest version will invariably resolve an emerging issue.
 Time is a healer, and so is *latestVer*.

 Finally, engineers love to shop for new libraries.
 Who would ever use an older version of your library?
-Being on the Latest Version is where we purchase future maintenance labor, so encourage them to implement the latest version.
+Being on the latest version is where we purchase future maintenance labor, so encourage them to implement the latest version.

 ## A Note About LastVer, the Mirrored Version of LatestVer